Kavignon/pokedex.net/README.md

 ## Features

-- Allows to get the data on a specific Pokemon when providing its name.
+- Allows getting the data on a specific Pokemon when providing its name.
-- Allows to retrieve all legendary Pokemon data in the Pokedex.
+- Allows retrieving all legendary Pokemon data in the Pokedex.
-- Allows to retrieve the most search Pokemon in the past 24 hours.
+- Allows retrieving the most searched Pokemon in the past 24 hours.
-- Allows users to search for Pokemons with typos.
+- Allows users to search for Pokemon with typos.
-- Allows for users to update the stats of a given Pokemon.
+- Allows users to update the stats of a given Pokemon.
-- Allows for users to remove Pokemon from the Pokedex.
+- Allows users to remove Pokemon from the Pokedex.

 ## High-level approach

-Please take a look at [design.md](docs/design.md) for more information.
+Please look at [design.md](docs/design.md) for more information.

 ## Installation